Pleasant Prairie Outdoor Activities

 Families can enjoy the various neighborhood and community parks, open spaces designed for leisurely strolls along walking paths and trails, playground games, and team sports.
 The parks and trails highlighted below are just a few of the Village’s outdoor gems — unmissable places to enjoy seasonal activities throughout the year.

-Prairie Springs Park, a sprawling 930-acre public park includes the 110-acre Lake Andrea.
+Prairie Springs Park, a sprawling 930-acre public park includes the 110-acre Lake Andrea, complete with a well-kept beach where concessions are offered.
 Visitors can bring their own windsurfing equipment and set sail from the lakeside launch.
-Those who like to kayak, canoe, and paddleboard can bring their own or rent them onsite from Froggy’s Landing.
-Paddling and swimming across the span of Lake Andrea's spring-fed waters are invigorating activities during the warmer months.
+Those who like to kayak, standup paddleboard, or canoe, can bring their own or rent them onsite from Froggy’s Landing Boat Rentals.
+Paddling and swimming in Lake Andrea's spring-fed waters are invigorating activities during the warmer months.
 Lounging on the beach or sharing a meal in one of the picnic areas are excellent ways to refresh between sporting adventures.
 Anglers are welcome to fish at Lake Andrea from the shore or on the water during the spring and summer or try their luck with a cool ice fishing expedition during the winter.

 The paved 2.3-mile path around Lake Andrea is a picturesque circuit for visitors who prefer to tread on solid ground.
 Hikers can explore the natural Hackbarth Trail which winds through woods and wetlands in the northwestern reaches of Prairie Springs Park or venture north out of the park along the Prairie Farms Trail that is bound by farmland and floodplain on each side.